SpencerCole/Random-Maze-Generator/README.md

 maze.py --width=10 --height=10

 To see it being built in realtime:
-Note: You can adjust the display speed by using --speed=<float>: maze.py --width=10 --height=10 --show_steps
+Note: You can adjust the display speed by using --speed=<float>

+maze.py --width=10 --height=10 --show_steps

 To see the run times: